 - VA Burial Allowance and/or Headstones and grave markers filling assistance

-Special evening, VA hospital home, assisted living-nursing home visits available upon request.
+Special evening, home, VA hospital, assisted living-nursing home visits available upon request.

-- Second Wednesday: MA Veterans Services in Leominster and Boston (All-Day).
+- Fourth Wednesday: MA Veterans Services in Leominster

 Veterans, their dependents and survivors of veterans of any of the following wars or campaigns may be eligible to receive benefits and/or services provided by federal or state statutes:

 - Korean War

 Being a veteran does not make entitlements automatic.
 The eligibility to receive entitlements from the Massachusetts Department of Veterans Services and/or the U.S. Department of Veterans Affairs must be determined and may be needs based.
 Your local Veterans Agent will assist veterans and their dependents to secure benefits and entitlements that they are eligible to receive.
 That is the primary responsibility of the Office of Veterans Services.